faizalzakaria/chef-run-notifier/README.md

 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
 4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
+5. Run the tests, ensuring they all pass, `bundle exec rspec` as well as `kitchen test`
 6. Submit a Pull Request using Github

 License and Authors